jwharm/java-gi/README.md

 - Because the Panama foreign function API is still in preview status, add the `--enable-preview` command-line parameter when compiling and running your application.
 To suppress warnings about native access, also add `--enable-native-access=org.gnome.glib,org.gnome.gtk`.
 - It is recommended to download the Javadoc documentation and sources to assist during the development of your GTK application.
 Both are available in the Packages section.

-## Generating java-gi bindings
+## Generating Java-GI bindings

 The instructions above link to pre-built bindings for the entire GTK4 library stack and LibAdwaita.

 If you want to generate bindings for other versions, platforms or libraries, follow these steps:
-- First, download and install [JDK 19](https://jdk.java.net/19/) and [Gradle](https://gradle.org/) version 7.6 or newer.
+- Clone the Java-GI project, either the latest release 0.4 (based on OpenJDK 19) or the latest version from the main branch (unstable, and based on OpenJDK 20).
-- Install the GObject-introspection (gir) files of the library you want to generate bindings for.
+- First, download and install [JDK 19](https://jdk.java.net/19/) or JDK 20.
-  For example, in Fedora, to install the gir files for GTK4 and LibAdwaita, execute: `sudo dnf install gtk4-devel glib-devel libadwaita-devel gobject-introspection-devel`
+- Running `./gradlew build` is enough to generate and build GLib, Gtk, Adwaita and GStreamer bindings.

-- Running `gradle build` is enough to generate and build gtk4 bindings.
+The GIR files are downloaded from [gircore/gir-files](https://github.com/gircore/gir-files) repository by the Gradle build script, so you don't need to install any development packages.

 The resulting jar files are located in the `[module]/build/libs` folders.

-If you encounter errors about an unsupported class file version, make sure that Gradle is at least version 7.6.
+If you run Java-GI from the main branch, you might encounter errors about an unsupported class file version.
+Gradle does not support JDK 20 yet.
+It works for me, but YMMV.

 ## Features

-Some interesting features of the bindings that java-gi generates:
+Some interesting features of the bindings that Java-GI generates:

 ### Coverage